-Easement: A less-than-fee interest in real property acquired through donation or purchase and carried as a deed restriction or covenant to protect important open spaces, archaeological sites, building facades and interiors.
-The land or right-of-way required for the natural or artificial drainage of land, public or private utilities, drainage, sanitation, ingress and egress, or other specified uses having limitations, the title to which shall remain in the name of the property owner, subject to the right of use designated in the recorded easement.
+Easement: The land or right-of-way required for the natural or artificial drainage of land, public or private utilities, drainage, sanitation, ingress and egress, or other specified uses having limitations, the title to which shall remain in the name of the property owner, subject to the right of use designated in the recorded easement.

-Enclave: A geographical area that is surrounded partially or totally by land managed by another jurisdiction, and for which the management of that area by the governing jurisdiction is impeded because of its inaccessibility.
-Any unincorporated improved or developed area that is enclosed within and bounded on all sides by a single municipality; or any unincorporated, improved, or developed area that is enclosed within and bounded by a single municipality and a natural or manmade obstacle that allows the passage of vehicular traffic to that unincorporated area only through the municipality.
+Enclave: Any unincorporated improved or developed area that is enclosed within and bounded on all sides by a single municipality; or any unincorporated, improved, or developed area that is enclosed within and bounded by a single municipality and a natural or manmade obstacle that allows the passage of vehicular traffic to that unincorporated area only through the municipality.

 Endangered and Threatened (Listed) Species: Flora and fauna as identified by the U. S. Fish and Wildlife Service's "List of Endangered and Threatened Wildlife and Plants" in 50 CFR 17.11-12.
 Fauna identified by the Florida Fish and Wildlife Conservation Commission (FWC) in Section 9-27.03-05, FAC, and flora identified by the Department of Agriculture and Consumer Services "Preservation of Native Flora Act," Section 581.185-187, Florida Statutes.
-Endangered species are so designated due to man-made or natural factors which have placed them in imminent danger of extinction while threatened species are so designated due to a rapid decline in number and/or habitat such that they may likely become endangered without corrective action.